OUghTMS/project-canvas/README.md

 - Rectangle (R): creates a rectangle with an angle at (x1, y1) and an opposite angle at (x2, y2).
 The vertical and horizontal lines are drawn with pseudographic “x” characters.
 - Bucket Fill (B): fills the entire area (x, y) with color ("color", c), similar to the way the "Fill" tool works in graphic editors.

-### 💡Remark:
+### 💡Remarks:

+-There is a folder (examples) in the repository with several valid input files for drawing.
-In case of an unknown command or invalid arguments for drawing, the application will display errors.
+-In case of an unknown command or invalid arguments for drawing, the application will display errors.

 ## 👀Available Scripts